-In Cuaron's favour, Gravity isn't really a sci-fi film in the same sense as most of the genre films nominated in previous years.
-In fact, its devotion to scientific plausibility (albeit with some elements of creative licence) have led some to question whether it's really a sci-fi film at all.
-Although it arguably is a sci-fi film - in that it's a fiction story about science, with a slightly frightening 'what if' scenario at the centre of it - the minimalism of its plot and the creativity of its direction makes it very different from something more crowd-pleasing like E.T. or Avatar.
+In Cuaron’s favor, Gravity isn’t really a sci-fi movie in the same sense as most of the genre films nominated in previous years.
+In fact, its devotion to scientific plausibility (albeit with some elements of creative license) have led some to question whether it’s really a sci-fi movie at all.
+Although it arguably is a sci-fi movie – in that it’s a fiction story about science, with a slightly frightening ‘what if’ scenario at the center of it – the minimalism of its plot and the creativity of its direction makes it very different from something more crowd-pleasing like E.T. or Avatar.

 In fact, Gravity’s more akin to an arthouse, outer-space survival movie, which essentially places it in a category of one – sure, Apollo 13 was a fact-based story about astronauts trying to survive a disastrous mission and get back to Earth, but its direction and tone were entirely different from the existential leanings of Cuaron’s one-of-a-kind picture.

 Strip away the science bit of the plot, which sees Gravity’s two stars trapped in space after their shuttle’s destroyed by orbiting debris, and you’re left with the kind of story the Academy quite commonly warms to.
 Previous Best Picture winners may hint at a bias against the sci-fi genre, but Gravity contains lots of drama, bravery and transformative performances – all things it typically looks for in its Best Picture winners.